-Mika Brzezinski on Trump’s Twitter attack: ‘It does worry me about the country’
+Mika Brzezinski explains what President Trump’s tweets reveal about him

 The morning after being viciously attacked by President Trump on Twitter, MSNBC co-host Mika Brzezinski said she wasn’t exactly reeling as a result of the president’s vulgar and deeply personal social media assault.

-But, she said Friday on “Morning Joe,” she is concerned about what Trump’s tweets reveal.
+But on “Morning Joe” on Friday, Brzezinski she is worried about what Trump’s tweets seem to reveal about him.

-“I’m fine,” Brzezinski said.
+“I’m fine,” she said.
 “My family brought me up really tough.
 This is absolutely nothing for me personally.
-But I’m very concerned about what this once again reveals about the president of the United States.”
+But I am very concerned about what this once again reveals about the president of the United States.
+It’s strange.”

 She added: “It does worry me about the country.”